Construmat Awards'25

 We reaffirm our commitment to sustainability as the central theme of our event through the CONSTRUMAT Awards, curated by Fundació Mies van der Rohe, an institution with international experience in research, criticism, and dissemination of modern and contemporary architecture.

-Recognizing the most sustainable buildings
+Recognizing the most Sustainable and Healthy Buildings

 Established in 1985, the CONSTRUMAT Awards are held every two years and have consistently recognized excellence in architectural and engineering works and projects.
 Throughout their history, they have highlighted environmentally friendly construction, the transversality of professional services, and innovation through research into construction systems and new materials.